pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ## Pupil Diameters

 <Badge>Real-time</Badge><Badge>Pupil Cloud</Badge>
-After uploading a recording to Pupil Cloud, pupil diameters are computed automatically at 200 Hz, separately for the left and right eye.
+The Neon Companion app can provide pupil diameter data in real-time at up to 200 Hz.
+Separately for the left and right eye.
 The computed pupil diameters correspond to the physical pupil size in mm, rather than the apparent pupil size in pixels as observed in the eye videos.
 You can find a high-level description as well as a thorough evaluation of the accuracy and robustness of Neon’s pupil-size measurements in our [white paper](https://zenodo.org/records/10057185).

 Similar to the 3D eye states, the accuracy of the pupil diameter measurements improves when supplying the wearer's IED in the wearer profile before making a recording.